Background with hexagons

 Automatic Slashing is not currently enabled on Solana with the Solana team instead implementing manual safety checks.

+Penalties currently include 100% slashing when the node is acting maliciously with examples including those just mentioned as well as signing illegal transactions, and voting for illegal forks.
 When a safety violation occurs, the entire chain is brought to a halt, requiring the team to manually search for the node(s) that caused the violation and propose that the stake be reduced after the network is restarted.
 The stake of the bad node would then be reduced to zero, or the validators could try to vote to remove the offending node.
 When a node is slashed, all delegated stake from that node are removed.

 The slashing risk of the strategy is 1/10.